Chas McCormick Player Props: Astros vs. Guardians

 - The Guardians pitching staff is 27th in the league with a collective 7.7 strikeouts per nine innings.

-- The Guardians have the seventh-ranked team ERA among all league pitching staffs (3.77).
+- The Guardians have the eighth-ranked team ERA among all MLB pitching staffs (3.80).

 © 2023 Data Skrive.
 All rights reserved.